-Total consolidated assets of the Group stood at P41.08 billion as of the period ending March 2019 against P39.60 billion of the year ended December 2018.
+Consolidated assets of the Group stood at P49.50 billion as of the period against P39.60 billion for the year ended December 2018.

-Total current assets increased from P16.09 billion to P17.06 billion, primarily attributable to improved revenue stream of EEI which resulted to (a) increase in trade and retention receivables, (b) increase in advances to suppliers and subcontractors, and (c) additional input taxes and prepaid taxes.
+Total current assets increased from P16.09 billion to P20.82 billion, primarily attributable to improved revenue stream of EEI which resulted to increase in trade and retention receivables attributable to uncollected down payments and progress billing from various infrastructure projects.